coderarjob/meghaos-x86/README.md

 1. Requires Linux environment.
 May also be possible on WSL.
 2. gcc and binutils version 8.3 or higher, configured to target 1686-elf.
    Use `tools/build_i686_gcc.sh` to configure and install gcc and binutils.
-Add the installation path to the $PATH variable.
+Either add the installation path to the $PATH variable or pass the path in `CMAKE_PREFIX_PATH`.
 3. nasm assembler version 2.15.05 or higher.
 4. Cmake version >= 3.10